Everything to know about Kanye West’s rumoured new girlfriend Julia Fox

 Following the post, Atremiev told Page Six: “I was saddened to learn of the utterly false statements made on social media by Julia Fox, my co-parent, who is clearly struggling.”
 He declined to make any other comments.

-The reports of a relationship between the two stars comes after West recently separated from estranged wife Kim Kardashian, with who he shares four children, North, eight, Saint, six, Chicago, three, and Psalm, two.
+The relationship between the two stars comes after West recently separated from estranged wife Kim Kardashian, with who he shares four children, North, eight, Saint, six, Chicago, three, and Psalm, two.

 Register for free to continue reading